When to Hire a Business Coach-- One Client’s Perspective

-And as we continue to work together, I know that new challenges will come about as my business and my audience grows and changes.
+And as we continue to work together, I know that new challenges will come about as my business and my audience grow and change.
 But that’s okay because I know I have her on my side.

 Of course, I'm not the only business owner who decided that it was time to hire a business coach and chose Coach Erin as my coach.
 There are many others and you can read their stories too.

-Abby M. Herman is a content consultant, copywriter, and owner of Write Solutions.
+Abby M. Herman is a content consultant, copywriter, and owner of The Content Experiment Solutions.